 is negligible when fully lowered therefore the user effectively

 sits on the bottom of the bath.

-fully when a belt lift is used.
-The profile of a moulded seat by
+fully when a belt lift is used unless of course you elect for

 The simplicity of the tub style walk in